AmirChegini/de.keleya.hiring.skillcheck.backend.public/README.md

 - ![postman_tests.png](postman_tests.png)
 - Send us this screenshot as well as the export of your postman tests.
 - the following should run without errors:

 ```
 yarn
 npx migrate reset
 yarn test
 ```

 ### Your Notes Below Here

 ...
 //hash function
 The asynchronous version hashPassword is usually preferred over the synchronous version hashPasswordSync because hashing large passwords can take a considerable amount of time, and blocking the event loop can lead to decreased performance.
 By using the asynchronous version, we can avoid blocking the event loop and instead delegate the expensive computation to a worker thread or a separate process.

-//update user function
-The second option is generally better as it follows the RESTful convention for updating a resource, where the identifier of the resource is provided in the URL (as part of the request parameters) and the attributes to update are provided in the request body.

 //delete user
 don't need dto